little-yellow-bean/nest-batch/README.md

   }
 ```

-For more detailed usage please refer to the sample code under "github-api" module
+For more detailed usage please refer to the sample code under `apps/github-api`